QuentinRa/blog.quentinra.dev/info/java/structure/attributes.md

 * may have a **default value** (but you should use what we call constructors instead).

 You already know about visibility.
-For properties, aside for volatile, you need to know
+You need to know these properties

 * `final`: means that the attribute is a constant
 * ``static``: see next part